 Online Money Transfer Services

-To use an online money transfer service, you need to first open an account with the company and verify your identity by uploading your passport or identification card.
+To get started, you open an account with the company and verify your identity by uploading your passport or ID card.
 The whole process usually takes three to five business days.

 Wise